benjamin-berhault/kyros/README.md

 This project provides a Docker-based environment for data engineering using Apache Spark and Delta Lake.
 The setup includes a JupyterLab instance preconfigured with Spark, Delta Lake, and other necessary tools.

+## 📝 Next steps

+- DBeaver data access for the 3 formats
+- Hue

 ## Architecture Overview

 - **JupyterLab**: A browser-based interactive computing environment that enables you to work with documents and activities such as Jupyter notebooks, text editors, terminals, and custom components.